torrinworx/Blend_My_NFTs/README.md

 ## Description
 This project is a work in progress (as of Oct 24th, 2021) and will eventually be an add on to Blender.
 Blend_My_NFTs is bing developed to create the NFT project This Cozy Place.
 This Cozy Place will be an NFT collection with a total of 10000 unique NFTs all rendered in Blender with this add on.
 If you need help with your project please visit our discord server: https://discord.gg/UpZt5Un57t.
 If you are looking to buy your own Cozy Place NFT, please visit ThisCozyPlace.com

+## Blender API
+This Blender add on heaviliy relies on the Blender API and its documentation which you can find here: https://docs.blender.org/api/current/index.html

 ## Terminology
 Before we can continue there are a few terms that I will be using to describe the process of this program and make it a bit easier to understand.
 Please refer to this section if you come accross an unfamiliar term.